 Two industrial designers have created a custom-made swimming fin for Pedro, a 16-year-old who suffered from paralysis in half of his body following a stroke.

 Pedro is a sixteen-year-old from Barcelona with a passion for sport.
-In August of 2012, he suffered a left ganglia basal hemorrhage, also known as a stroke.
+In August of 2012, he suffered a left ganglia basal haemorrhage, also known as a stroke.
 After being paralyzed in half of his body, Pedro underwent a long period of rehabilitation and recovered a great part of his mobility.
 However, his right hand was still affected by spasticity: a disorder of the central nervous system that causes an increase of the muscular tone hindering totally or partially the movement of the affected muscles.

 How the project began